Modern flat Earth beliefs: Beliefs

 The first faction subscribes to a faith-based conflict in which atheists use science to suppress the Christian faith.
 Their argument is that atheists use pseudo-science – evolution, Big Bang, and the round Earth – to make people believe that God is an abstract idea, not real.
 Instead, their arguments use the Scripture – word-by-word – to support an argument that enables God to really exist.
 This faction frames flat-Earth arguments as revelatory.
+(For example, a literal interpretation of Revelation 7 — "I saw four angels standing at the four corners of the earth ..." — indicates Earth must have four corners.)
+This is in spite of the fact that a circular flat earth would also not have corners, contradicting the central model of flat earth.
+This contradiction seems to imply that God created a 2D quadrilateral or 3D tetrahedral earth.

 The second faction believes in an overarching conspiracy for knowledge suppression.
 Building upon the premise that knowledge is power, the flat Earth conspiracy argues that a shadowy group of "elites" control knowledge to remain in power.
-In their view, lying about the fundamental nature of the Earth primes the population to believe a host of other conspiracies.
+In their view, lying about the fundamental nature of Earth primes the population to believe a host of other conspiracies.
 This faction frames flat-Earth arguments as liberatory.

 The third faction believes that knowledge is personal and experiential.
-They are skeptical of knowledge that comes from authoritative sources, especially government-sanctioned "experts", especially book knowledge.
-This faction would like to find out themselves whether the Earth truly is round or flat.
-Because they distrust book knowledge and mathematical proof, this faction believes that the Earth is flat because their observations and lived experiences make it appear as if we live on a flat surface.
+They are dismissive of knowledge that comes from authoritative sources, especially book knowledge.
+This faction would like to find out themselves whether Earth truly is round or flat.
+Because they distrust book knowledge and mathematical proof, this faction believes that Earth is flat because their observations and lived experiences make it appear that Earth is a flat surface.
 This faction frames flat-Earth arguments as experimental.

+Fellow flat earthers are not exempt from distrust and belief that they may be in cahoots with round earthers.
+In Behind the Curve, conference attendees were warned against attending by Math Powerland, also known as Matt Boylan, who posted videos alleging others were working for the CIA or Warner Brothers.
+At the 2017 Flat Earth conference: